 The bus is a popular form of transport used in Ireland.
 Bus Éireann runs the national bus and coach network and Dublin Bus is the biggest public transport provider in the Greater Dublin Area.

 The Transport for Ireland Journey Planner includes Dublin Bus services.

 LUAS is the Light Rail Transit System in Dublin and there are two Luas tram lines, the red line and the green line.

 Taxis are readily available in Irish towns and all approved taxis have yellow and blue roof and door signage.
 Taxis may be hailed on the street, picked up at a taxi rank or ordered by phone/app.

 All taxis are metered and charges are the same throughout the country.
 Few taxis have facilities to take credit or debit cards in the cab.

 A range of major car rental companies are located in Dublin Airport arrivals hall and operate throughout the country.
 While a rental car is not really necessary for the Dublin city centre it may be useful if you are planning to travel to regional towns.

 Many rental cars in Ireland are manual transmission and it is advisable to book well ahead, if you require automatic transmission and especially in summer months.

-There are various ferry routes into Ireland, as well as within the country including Stena Line, Irish Ferries and P&O European Ferries.
+There are various ferry routes into Ireland, as well as within the country including Stena Line and Irish Ferries.